rhymeswithzion/rwz-test/feedback.md

 ---
 layout: page
-title: feedback form
+title: Feedback
 css: "/css/contact.css"

 ---

+RWZ.IO strives for continuous improvement of the content, collaborations, design, and overall user experience.
 Feedback is valuable for improving the website and is greatly appreciated.

-RWZ.IO strives for continuous improvement of the content, collaborations, design, and overall user experience.

-#### Please fill out this short feedback form to help improve your experience on rhymes with zion.
+__*Please answer these three questions below to help improve your experience on rhymes with zion*__:

 <form id="form" class="topBefore" action="https://formspree.io/feedback@rwz.io"
       method="POST">